Griiffiin/CISC372-Project/README.md

 **GNU GCC:**

-To compile the code using GNU GCC, first install the GCC Module on Bridges2 using the command:
+**To compile the code using GNU GCC, first install the GCC Module on Bridges2 using the command**:

   module load gcc/10.2.0